 Members are elected by the first-past-the-post system (as in Britain) in each of the country's electoral districts which are colloquially known as ridings (constituencies in Britain).
 Seats in the House of Commons are distributed roughly in proportion to the population of each province and territory, but some ridings are more populous than others and the Canadian constitution contains some special provisions regarding provincial representation.

-The maximum term of MPs is four years under vaguely-worded legislation but five years five years under the constitution, but it is common for a general election to be called after a lesser period.
-The next election is scheduled for October 2015.
+The maximum term of MPs is four years under vaguely-worded legislation but five years under the constitution.
+However, it is common for a general election to be called after a lesser period.
+The next election must be held by October 2019.

 As in the British political model, the House of Commons is much the more powerful of the two chambers.
 Although all legislation has to be approved by both chambers, in practice the will of the elected House usually prevails over that of the appointed Senate.
 The processes and conventions of the Commons reflect very much those of its British namesake.